-This page explains how the most well used rodenticides (chemicals used to control rodents such as rats and mice) are affected by biocides legislation.
+This page explains how the most well used rodenticides (chemicals used to control rodents such as rats and mice) are affected by the EU Biocidal Products Regulations (BPR).
 It is intended to help suppliers wishing to market these products in the UK, and people who use them, such as pest controllers.

 For details of rodenticide products currently authorised in the UK see the UK Authorised Rodenticide Product Database.

 Rodents can carry diseases that can harm people, cause damage to buildings and spoil foodstuffs; rodenticides are one of the methods of controlling rodents.
 However, there can also be potential risks to people and the environment from the use of anticoagulant rodenticide products.
 HSE is seeking to establish a transparent and consistent approach for applying risk mitigation measures when First and Second Generation Anticoagulant Rodenticides (FGARs and SGARs) are authorised in the UK.
 This should take into account the need to control rat and mouse infestations, and protect buildings and infrastructure while protecting humans and non-target wildlife from exposure to FGARs and SGARs.

 Regulatory environmental risk assessments have concluded that the use of First and Second Generation Anticoagulant Rodenticides (FGARs and SGARs) outdoors present a higher level of risk to non-target animals (such as predatory birds and mammals) than would normally be considered acceptable.
 However HSE recognises that, despite carrying these risks, outdoor use of FGARs and SGARs is sometimes necessary as part of properly managed rodent control strategies.